firmai/ffood/README.md

 - Going back to the unstructured data, is there any additional features (confounders) that you could have missed?
 - If no additional attributes or characteristics coul help to explain the overprediction, is the instance a data entry mistake or an outlier?
 - Have a look at the unsupervised feature characteristics like predictability, informativeness, underpredictor, overpredictor and, outlier-driver and repeat the first two steps.
+- Run the model again and repeat the steps until no prediction outliers are observed; this requires some judgement.

 The best way to dealt with this issue is with an example.
 This example uses an Airbnb dataset.